-Jaye Ray serves as the Program’s Assistant working to support The Livestock Conservancy’s Senior Program Manager’s and Programs Coordinator.
-She will also be handling breed registrations as the registrar for our Registration Services for Breed Associations.
+Jaye Ray serves as the Program’s Assistant working to support The Livestock Conservancy’s Senior Program Managers and Programs Coordinator.
+Jaye serves as the registrar for heritage breed associations and studbooks managed by the Conservancy.
+She’s our Grassroots software expert and works directly with breed association volunteers to provide accurate Registration Services.
 Jaye has an extensive background in data management and administration.
 She enjoys learning about different cultures through cooking and music.

-Jeanne Serrette is a development assistant with the Livestock Conservancy, aiding in fundraising and growth to support the central mission of the organization.
+Jeanne Serrette is the Development Assistant for The Livestock Conservancy, aiding in fundraising and growth to support the central mission of the organization.
+Jeanne manages membership renewal communications and advertising for both the quarterly Newsletter and the annual Directory.
 She comes to the Conservancy with a background as wide as her knowledge base, having been a high school English teacher, a librarian, a technical writer, and most recently a social media coordinator and webmaster.
-Her dream is to continue building her micro-hobby-garden-farm so that she can provide sustainable food sources for her family and their pack of mismatched critters.
+Her dream is to continue building her micro-hobby-garden-farm so she can provide sustainable food sources for her family and their pack of mismatched critters.

-Angelique Thompson currently serves as the Conservancy’s Senior Operations Director.
-Thompson oversees the financial operations of the organization, human resources, information technology and systems development, and meeting organization.
-Thompson also serves as a liaison to the Board in planning and organizing Board meetings.
-Thompson works directly with the Executive Director and Board to facilitate long-range planning geared towards operational effectiveness and organizational success.
+Angelique Thompson serves as the Conservancy’s Senior Operations Director.
+Angelique oversees financial operations, human resources, information technology, systems development, and meeting organization.
+Angelique also serves as a liaison to the Board in planning and organizing Board meetings.
+Angelique works directly with the Executive Director and Board to facilitate long-range planning geared towards operational effectiveness and organizational success.

 BOARD OF DIRECTORS